stardog-union/stardog-blog/content/posts/2017-01-03-how-to-read-query-plans.md

              `─ Scan[PSOC](?inproc, dc:creator, ?person) [#898K]
  ```

- > Note: example is this post use some visual enhancements, e.g. vertical lines,
+ > Note: example in this post use some visual enhancements, e.g. vertical lines,
  which will be released as a part of Stardog 4.2.3 or 4.3.
 Some other elements can also be rendered slightly differently.

  As you can see the plan looks like a hierarchical tree-like structure.